hasanabill/contrri-vista/README.md

 ## Usage

-1. **Create an Account**: Sign up for a Contri Vista account to start tracking your contributions and earning XP.
+1. **Create an Account**: Sign up for a Contrri Vista account to start tracking your contributions and earning XP.

 2. **Browse Projects**: Explore the platform to discover Open Science and Open Source projects that interest you.